Hans Anhalt

-Hans Anhalt (September 25, 1908 - April 13, 1975) was a member of the Nazi Party who served in the SS.
+Hans Anhalt (25 September 1908 - 13 April 1975) was a member of the Nazi Party who served in the SS.
 During World War II, he was stationed in Auschwitz concentration camp.
 There, Anhalt personally murdered multiple prisoners, selecting them to be gassed or experimented on.
-After the war, he settled down in East Germany, until being exposed in 1962.
+After the war, he settled in East Germany, until being exposed in 1962.
 Anhalt was sentenced to life in prison, where he died in 1975.

 SS career

 During the war, Anhalt worked in Auschwitz.
 There, he abused and murdered multiple prisoners, fatally shooting at least 8 prisoners while on guard duty.
 He had at least 10 prisoners burned alive for bartering and participated in the selections of Jews on the arrival ramp and led the selected victims to the gas chamber.
 He assaulted and shot prisoners who refused to enter the gas chamber.

 Anhalt had the prisoners make coats for his children.
 His wife was aware of what his job entailed.
 In September 1943, she even visited him once in Auschwitz.
 The couple stayed with a friend, Otto Moll.
 Anhalt's wife remained in a garrison near Auschwitz from 11 to 25 September 1943.

 Anhalt also stole valuables from murdered victims.
 On the request of Dr. Josef Mengele, he selected prisoners to be subjected to gruesome experiments by Mengele.
 During the evacuation of Auschwitz in January 1945, Anhalt killed prisoners who were lagging behind.
-After his arrest in the 1960s, Anhalt bragged about selecting 300,000 prisoners to be gassed, albeit this was determined to be an overestimate.
+After his arrest in the 1960s, Anhalt bragged about selecting 300,000 prisoners to be murdered in the gas chambers, albeit this was determined to be an overestimate.
 Officials believed Anhalt was feigning insanity.